brandonbloom/fipp/README.md

 See [the v0.5 branch](https://github.com/brandonbloom/fipp/tree/v0.5) for
 a version of Fipp that works with Clojure 1.6.

 ClojureScript is supported from build 3269 and up.
-There are several known issues on both the Fipp and CLJS sides that are in the process of being fixed.
-While I wouldn't yet trust Fipp to serialize CLJS data durably, it should be more than usable interactively.
-Please let me know if it isn't for you.

 ### Colorization & REPL Integration